Genesis 1:28God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it.”

 •• Here is our current Oregon state law, as of this writing in 2012 — 161.205 Use of physical force generally.
 The use of physical force upon another person that would otherwise constitute an offense is justifiable and not criminal under any of the following circumstances:

-(1)(a) A parent, guardian or other person entrusted with the care and supervision of a minor or an incompetent person may use reasonable physical force upon such minor or incompetent person when and to the extent the person reasonably believes it necessary to maintain discipline or to promote the welfare of the minor or incompetent person. (underlining and bold type added by me for emphasis) Check your state laws to see how they read.
+(1)(a) A parent, guardian or other person entrusted with the care and supervision of a minor or an incompetent person may use reasonable physical force upon such minor or incompetent person when and to the extent the person reasonably believes it necessary to maintain discipline or to promote the welfare of the minor or incompetent person. (underlining and bold type added by me for emphasis) Check your state laws to see how they read, and be very wise in your approach to discipline.

 • “Reasonable physical force” — ask God for wisdom to apply that wisely.
 In no case should a spanking injure a child or leave lasting marks.